Image: YoAhn Han, MFA ’14

 GRADUATE STUDENT CROSS-REGISTRATION

-Graduate students from all programs may cross-register for MIT courses that are offered during the Fall 2024 term, provided the course is offered for graduate-level credit.
+Graduate students from all programs may cross-register for MIT courses that are offered during the Fall 2025 term, provided the course is offered for graduate-level credit.
 Please note that MIT’s Spring registration and semester start dates are later than MassArt’s, and classes generally begin after the end of MassArt’s Add/Drop period.
 The links below will be updated when available from MIT.

-See the following links for further information:
+See the following links for further information on Cross-Registration at MIT:

 Instructions for Cross-Registration at MIT: